• Skip to primary navigation

 • 12 Thai basil leaves finely chopped

-• 1 tablespoon vegan friendly red chili sauce
+• 1 tbsp vegan friendly red chili sauce

 • 1 recipe cooked and cooled jasmine rice